The complex dynamic interactions that drive the evolution of

 If we are more deliberate and disciplined about making the transition toward multicellular computing, we stand to make the transition smoother and perhaps even quicker.
 To that end, the computing community needs to foster, in our education and in our cultural transmission of received wisdom, multicellular attitudes such as:

-Most of all, we have competing visions of how the evolving computing infrastructure interfaces with evolving business and cultural systems that use the computing systems.
+Most of all, we have competing visions of how the evolving computing infrastructure will interact with evolving business and cultural systems that use these computing systems.
 That is, different visions of what happens where the silicon meets the flesh.
 The digerati imagine cyborg-like symbiosis in which people are festooned with wearable or implantable computers that aid them in all manner of normal social interactions (or, perhaps, insulates them from normal human interaction).
-There are neo-Luddites who imagine that we can “keep computers in their place” which, presumably, is somewhere far from those who hold such views.
-And there are neo-fascists (or those who fear them) who imagine that every move we make and thought we voice will be surveiled by ever-present cameras, microphones, and RFID tracking devices.
-What all of these ideas share is a lack of understanding that the evolution of computing is already beyond our control.
-The coevolution of complex computing systems interacting with human social and economic systems already has a life of its own.
+Google Glass is one such, and it is creating considerable controversy.
+There are neo-Luddites who imagine that we can 'keep computers in their place' which, presumably, is somewhere far from those who hold such views.
+And there are neo-fascists (or those who fear them) who note that every move we make and thought we voice may be surveiled by ever-present cameras, microphones, and RFID tracking devices or by monitoring phone and Internet data capture.
+Edward Snowden's revelations support such concerns.
+However what all of these controversial ideas share is a lack of understanding that the evolution of computing is already beyond our control.
+The coevolution of complex computing systems interacting with human social, political and economic systems already has a life of its own.